MicrosoftDocs/architecture-center/docs/guide/container-service-general-considerations.md

 ### Well-Architected Framework for Operational Excellence

-This article focusses on the main differences among the container services features described here.
+This article focuses on the main differences among the container services features described here.
 See these articles to review the complete Operational Excellence guidance for the following services:

 - [AKS](/azure/well-architected/service-guides/azure-kubernetes-service)
 - [Web App for Containers](/azure/well-architected/service-guides/azure-app-service/operational-excellence)